open-feature/go-sdk-contrib/tools/provider-tck/README.md

 - **Evaluation context passthrough is unverifiable.** The scenarios build evaluation contexts but cannot assert one *reached* the backend.
 That needs an echo operation on the control API.
-Until then a provider that silently drops the context passes. `@targeting` is reserved for these.
+Until then a provider that silently drops the context passes. `@targeting` is reserved for these, and until they exist it cannot be declared.
 - **`POST /restart` is unused.** No current scenario needs a bounded outage — the stale scenario uses an explicit disconnect and reconnect — so `tck.ConnectionControl` has no `DisconnectFor`.
-- **Caching, hooks and flag metadata** are not covered.
+- **Hooks and flag metadata** are not covered.
+- **Caching is not covered, and the suite is quietly exposed to it.** `@caching` is reserved and therefore not declarable, but flagd's RPC resolver enables an LRU cache *by default* and rewrites the reason to `CACHED` on a hit.
+The adoption does not turn it off, so the suite already runs against a caching provider while asserting `STATIC` everywhere.
+It passes only because no scenario evaluates the same flag twice in a way that hits the cache — so a scenario added later that does will fail against flagd RPC with `CACHED`, and the failure will look like a provider defect rather than a test-design one.
+Note also that the configuration-change scenario already depends on cache invalidation working without saying so: against flagd RPC it reads `changing-flag`, changes it, and reads again, which only gives the right answer because the change event evicts the entry.

 [appendix-a]: https://github.com/open-feature/spec/blob/main/specification/appendix-a-included-utilities.md
 [appendix-b]: https://github.com/open-feature/spec/blob/main/specification/appendix-b-gherkin-suites.md